Can You Lose Your House With a Reverse Mortgage?

 |You still own your home - While most reverse mortgages are paid when the borrower sells or passes away, the homeowner has the ability to refinance or repay the loan balance prior to that.||Foreclosure is possible - While the purpose of a reverse mortgage is to lower expenses while you remain in your home, falling behind on taxes, HOA bills, insurance, etc. may open the door for a foreclosure.|

 How to Keep From Losing Your Home in a Reverse Mortgage

 Where this gets more complicated if you have to move into an assisted living facility or nursing home, or when you pass away.
-These terms vary and are addressed within each loan, so make sure you review all the details to determine what you’re comfortable with before you sign.
+These terms vary and are addressed within each loan, so make sure you review all the details to determine what you are comfortable with before you sign.

-In addition, even though you’re able to keep your home, the benefit to your heirs will be minimized or even eliminated.
+In addition, even though you are able to keep your home, the benefit to your heirs will be minimized or even eliminated.
 They may simply get less for the home to reconcile the loan or may need to hand over the deed altogether depending on the situation.

-If you’re still wondering, “can you lose your house with a reverse mortgage?,” consider the following frequently asked questions.
+If you are still wondering, can you lose your house with a reverse mortgage?
+Consider the following frequently asked questions.

-Q: I’m afraid someone will try to take advantage of my situation, what can I do to make sure it doesn’t happen?
+Q: I am afraid someone will try to take advantage of my situation, what can I do to make sure it does not happen?

-A: Besides doing thorough research yourself, you may also want to consider working with an elder attorney to help you understand the ins and outs of the agreement before you sign, or help answer questions if you’re already locked into a loan.
+A: Besides doing thorough research yourself, you may also want to consider working with an elder attorney to help you understand the ins and outs of the agreement before you sign, or help answer questions if you are already locked into a loan.

-Q: What happens when I can’t pay the bills for the home?
+Q: What happens when I can not pay the bills for the home?